 Luisa Rollenhagen is a journalist and investor who writes about financial planning for Wealthsimple.
 She is a past winner of the David James Burrell Prize for journalistic achievement and her work has been published in GQ Magazine and BuzzFeed.
 Luisa earned her M.A. in Journalism at New York University and is now based in Berlin, Germany.

-Doing your taxes is like going to the dentist: No one wants to do it, but putting it off will have some pretty unpleasant consequences later on.
-Fortunately, the Canada Revenue Service (CRA) does have a system to make tax season a tiny bit less painful: The notice of assessment.
+Doing your taxes is like going to the dentist: no one wants to do it, but putting it off will have some pretty unpleasant consequences later on.
+Fortunately, the Canada Revenue Agency (CRA) does have a system to make tax season a tiny bit less painful: the notice of assessment.

 Information on a notice of assessment

 In addition to all that handy information on what you actually owe, as well as refund amounts, tax credits, and previously paid income tax, an NOA can also give you a lot of information that’ll be useful a bit down the line.
 The NOA is particularly helpful if you have a Registered Retirement Savings Plan (RRSP), since it tells you the maximum contributions you can make toward your RRSP for the following year.
 And, as you might recall, one of the most important things to keep in mind when contributing to your RRSP is knowing how much contribution room you still have available so you don’t accidentally over-contribute and get hit with a penalty.
 And if you participated in the Home Buyer’s Plan or the Lifelong Learning Plan and withdrew from your RRSP for those purposes, then your NOA will also tell you when future repayments are due, and how much.